khess1/Data-Science-Blog-Post/README.md

 ### Questions

-For this project, I focused on answering the following five questions about developers and AI:
+For this project, I focused on answering the following questions about developers and AI:

-1. Do Professional Developers Consider AI To Be A Threat?
+* Do Professional Developers Consider AI To Be A Threat?
-2. What Is The Work Model Of Those Professional Developers Who Consider AI To Be A Threat?
+* What Is The Work Model Of Those Professional Developers Who Consider AI To Be A Threat?
-3. How Many Years of Experience Do Those Professional Developers Who Consider AI To Be A Threat Have?
+* How Many Years of Experience Do Those Professional Developers Who Consider AI To Be A Threat Have?
-4. What Is The Level of Education Of Those Professional Developers Who Consider AI To Be A Threat?
+* What Is The Level of Education Of Those Professional Developers Who Consider AI To Be A Threat?
-5. What Country Are Those Professional Developers Who Consider AI To Be A Threat From?
+* What Country Are Those Professional Developers Who Consider AI To Be A Threat From?
 (Top 10)?

 ### Results